AppalachiaInteractive/com.appalachia.legal/about/BrandAssets.md

 If you still have questions, or you want to be *really* sure you're in the clear, jump to the bottom to check our full legal terms.

+### Other symbols

+See all the cool animal tracks around here?
+We made them, and we're making them freely available in PNG, SVG, and normal map form [here](https://github.com/AppalachiaInteractive/animal_tracks).
+Enjoy!

 ## Download

 By downloading our assets, you agree to our terms.
 Click [here](https://appalachiainteractive.com/wp-content/uploads/logos/logos.zip) to download all of the resources shown below.